 I read a few newspapers and magazines.
 But they have never led to a stock find.
 I have noticed that by the time a stock makes to media like newspaper & magazines, it has already grown and run a lot.
-Market has already realized and factored in a lot of future growth by then.
+The market has already realized and factored in a lot of future growth by then.
 Therefore, an investor should try to grab a stock before it makes to frontline media.
 Stock filtering screeners work perfectly for such cause as they give results without bias.

-Reading annual report is necessary for any investor to understand business.
-It might seem cumbersome at the onset; however, reading annual report provides an investor to have her own original thoughts about the prospects of a company.
+Reading the annual report is necessary for any investor to understand business.
+It might seem cumbersome at the onset; however, reading the annual report provides an investor to have her own original thoughts about the prospects of a company.
 I agree with many investors say that it is difficult to make huge wealth in stock markets with borrowed wisdom.
-Therefore, an investor must do her original analysis and reading annual report is the first step in this direction.
+Therefore, an investor must do her original analysis and reading an annual report is the first step in this direction.

 I would suggest that you should rely more on your own inferences after reading annual report than analysis presented in various newspaper, magazines or blogs (like drvijaymalik.com).